“Classics, Dances and Movie Flicks”

 4. Students, parents, teachers, and other guests attending Piano Ensemble rehearsals are asked to respect the rules laid forth by the facility and follow any other directions given by the employees, chairperson, conductors, and Piano Ensemble volunteers.
 Failure to do so may result in not being permitted to participate in Piano Ensemble.

-Concert Dress: Must be dressy, recital appropriate attire.
-Hems must fall at the knee or below.
+5. Concert Dress—must be dressy, recital appropriate attire.
+Hems must fall at or below the knee.
 No spaghetti straps.

 Which group should I register my student(s) for?

-There are 12 different groups at varying levels.
+There are 11 different groups at varying levels.
 Your student should be able to sight-read the music for his/her group with a high degree of success.
-Check rehearsal and performance dates & times with your students before registering them.
-Fees are nonrefundable.
+Check rehearsal and performance dates and times with your students before registering them.
+Fees are non-refundable.

 Primo or Secondo?